Event: image:medium:actor – hands on multimedia workshops at Delhi, by Sidharth Singh

 Image is the instigator; its purpose is to move me to pursue it.
 But it’s beyond my reach: too far, too fast, too frightening, too fragile.
 I choose a medium to help me in the pursuit – something that’ll help me cover the distance in good speed, help calm the fears/ and or allow me to hold the delicate image with care.
 Since it isn’t sure whether the image is amorphous or polymorphous, I may need more than one medium.
 And I am the actor, the interpreter defining the relevance of the mediums and driving the manifestation of the image.

 The image, the medium and the actor are the three principal protagonists of the narrative of the creative process.
 How exactly does this story unfold though?
 It definitely isn’t a circus where the ring master whips the mighty lion to jump through a ring.
 Quite often the creative process ends up frustrated because the actor, in his obsession with manifesting the image in its incomplete form, whips the life out of the medium and ends up with all three protagonists deflated.
-A medium is not a mold to cast an image.
-The success of a mold is in its capacity to produce innumerable replicas.
+A medium is not a mould to cast an image.
+The success of a mould is in its capacity to produce innumerable replicas.
 Replicas, however, are either inanimate or the lack of diversity makes clones vulnerable to annihilation when faced with severe adversities.
-Treating institutions and our relationships as molds causes great grief.
+Treating institutions and our relationships as moulds causes great grief.
 Instead, the medium need be consider like a frame which holds a picture that isn’t clearly visible yet.
 Each – the frame and the picture – would acquire an identity in relation to the other and yet retain autonomy such that the two are not agonizingly bound to each other.
-What allows for this autonomy is the threshold: the discernible space between the two (which has to be negligible in the case of a mold and its cast).
+What allows for this autonomy is the threshold: the discernible space between the two (which has to be negligible in the case of a mould and its cast).

 Conversations are indispensible to the creative pursuit: to be present and attentive rather than preoccupied and distracted, to seek and discover rather than prove and convince, and to show up, iterate and reiterate rather than wait for the magical stroke of genius.
 It demands earnest regard for one’s self, to begin with, then for the medium chosen for putting the idea to test.
 Respect for one’s work is vital, only then can it feed the conversation with another individual or other people, and get enriched and robust with multiple perspectives.